Angelman syndrome: History

 Case reports from the United States first began appearing in the medical literature in the early 1980s.
 Specifically, in 1982, Dr. Charles Williams and Dr. Jaime Frias saw their first patients they believed had "happy puppet syndrome".
 In 1987, Ellen Magenis, a physician, discovered a genetic marker of AS.
 Specifically, it was noted that around half of the children with AS have a small piece of chromosome 15 missing.
 In 1992, the AS foundation was created to further research for treatments and a cure for Angelman syndrome.
 In 1997, Dr. Arthur Beaudet discovered the cause of AS was the mutation of the UBE3A gene.

 Signs and symptoms

-The signs and symptoms of AS, along with their relative frequencies in patients, are listed below.

 Consistent

 100% of AS diagnoses have the following symptoms: